MaxKim-J/functional-flattener/README.md

 ## Contribution

 - Anyone can open a `pull request` or `issues`.
 Just ensure passing every existing tests suites in `./lib/test dir`.
+- There is `github action` to verify that all test suites are passed when `pull reqeust` is opened.
 - MIT License